Library Services and Construction Act

 The Library Services and Construction Act, enacted in 1964 by the U.S. Congress, provides federal assistance to libraries in the United States for the purpose of improving or implementing library services or undertaking construction projects.

 The 88th U.S. Congress passed the S. 2265 bill which the 36th President of the United States Lyndon B. Johnson enacted into law on February 11, 1964.

 History

 Since public libraries depended on local taxes, sometimes there would be a struggle for funding, especially in rural areas.
 After the Great Depression in 1929 and the creation of the Works Progress Administration in 1935, part of Franklin D. Roosevelt's New Deal, the American Library Association (ALA) realized federal funding was the best solution.
+Carleton Joeckel headed the committee on Post-War Standards for Public Libraries in 1943.
+In 1948 Joeckel and Amy Winslow wrote A National Plan for Public Library Service published by the American Library Association.

 In 1956, the ALA was finally able to persuade Congress to pass the Library Services Act, which provided funds for public library initiatives but did not extend to buildings or land.